thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Instance ID claim represents the unique identifier of the device instance.
 It is a 32 bytes hash of the public key corresponding to the Initial Attestation Key (IAK).
-If the IAK is a symmetric key then the Instance ID is a hash of the IAK itself.
-It is encoded as a Universal Entity ID of type RAND
-{{?I-D.ietf-rats-eat}}, i.e., prepending a 0x01 type byte to the key hash.
+If the IAK is a symmetric key then the Instance ID is a hash of the hash of the IAK itself.
+It is encoded as a Universal Entity ID of type RAND {{?I-D.ietf-rats-eat}}, i.e., prepending a 0x01 type byte to the key hash.
 The full definition is in {{PSA-SM}}.

 This claim MUST be present in a PSA attestation token.